St Bartholomew's Hospital

-St Bartholomew's Hospital, commonly known as Barts, is a teaching hospital located in the City of London.
-It was founded in 1123 and is currently run by Barts Health NHS Trust.
+St Bartholomew's Hospital, also known as Barts, is a teaching hospital located in the City of London.
+It was founded in 1123 by Rahere, and is currently run by Barts Health NHS Trust.

 History

 Early history

 Barts was founded in 1123 by Rahere (died 1144, and entombed in the nearby Priory Church of St Bartholomew the Great), a favourite courtier of King Henry I. The dissolution of the monasteries did not affect the running of Barts as a hospital, but left it in a precarious position by removing its income.
-It was refounded by King Henry VIII in December 1546, on the signing of an agreement granting the hospital to the Corporation of London.
+It was refounded by Henry VIII in December 1546, on the signing of an agreement granting the hospital to the Corporation of London.

 The hospital became legally styled as the "House of the Poore in Farringdon in the suburbs of the City of London of Henry VIII's Foundation", although the title was never used by the general public.
 The first superintendent of the hospital was Thomas Vicary, sergeant-surgeon to King Henry, and an early writer on anatomy.
 It was here that William Harvey conducted his research on the circulatory system in the 17th century, Percivall Pott and John Abernethy developed important principles of modern surgery in the 18th century, and Mrs Bedford Fenwick worked to advance the nursing profession in the late 19th century.

 From 1839 to 1872, the mortality reports show that surgical trauma and postoperative infection were the greatest causes of death.
 Tuberculosis, however, remained the most fatal nontraumatic cause of death.
 Nurses were expected to work 12 hours a day, and sometimes 14, with meal breaks in 1890.
 They had 2 weeks annual holiday.
 Upon the creation of the National Health Service in 1948, it officially became known as St Bartholomew's Hospital.